|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This B-17 flew combat missions until at least May 1943, often piloted by Lt.
 Henry Evans.

-Ferried back to the United States.
-During June 1945 this B-17 was at Ontario Airfield in California.
+Afterwards, flown back across the Pacific to the United States.
+During June 1945 at Ontario Airfield in California.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|